davemcg/OGVFB_CRISPR_WGS/README.md

 Do WGS, align, create bam

 ## Step 2
-Run [CRISPRoff](https://rth.dk/resources/crispr/crisproff/) and select the potential hits of "MAJOR", "CRITICAL", or "ONTARGET" to further assess
+Run [CRISPRoff](https://rth.dk/resources/crispr/crisproff/) and select the potential hits of "MAJOR", "CRITICAL", or "ONTARGET" to further assess visually

 ## Step 3

-Convert output from CRISPRoff to bed file for Crispresso2 run

-## Step 4

 Make screenshots of all regions in IGV

   - Open IGV and load in relevant bam(s) and bed file of coordinates from CRISPRoff
-  -
+  - Run `bedtools igv` (see below) to get igv script
+  - Run script file in IGV via `Tools - Run Batch Script`